 Consider the "game" of chicken.
-In the game of chicken we have 2 people, Bluebert and Redbert, who drive their cars at full speed towards each other.
-They each have to make the decision just before crashing to either drive straight ahead or to swerve at the last minute.
+In the game of chicken, we have two people, Bluebert and Redbert, who drive their cars at full speed toward each other.
+They each have to make the decision just before crashing to either drive straight ahead or swerve at the last minute.
 The possible results are as follows:

 Now that we know the general results, this isn't the easiest way of understanding the game.
 Let's reorganize the possible results into a matrix.